VCTR-Y/Watchlist/README.md

 - As a user, I want to be able to sort my watchlist by their status
 - As a user, I want to be able to keep track of where I left off for **Watching** shows and movies
 - As a user, I want to be able to remove a movie from my watchlist
-- As a user, I want to be able to save my to-do list to file
+- As a user, I want to be able to save my watchlist to file
-- As a user, I want to be able to be able to load my to-do list from file
+- As a user, I want to be able to be able to load my watchlist list from file